JannisHoch/copro/docs/model_settings.rst

 .. note::

-    the 'leave_one_out' and 'single_variables' models are only tested in beta-state.
+    the 'leave-one-out' and 'single variables' models are only tested in beta-state.
+They produce only limited output (see :ref:`Output`).

 - *verbose*: if True, model messages will be printed to screen.